 Maria Strong is the Acting Register of Copyrights and Director of the U.S. Copyright Office.
 She was appointed to the position effective January 5, 2020.
 Strong leads a 400-person workforce and directs the administration of important provisions of the United States Copyright Act, Title 17.

-Strong assists the Associate Register of Copyrights and director of policy and international affairs on issues involving domestic and international copyright law and policy, trade negotiations, and legislation.
-She represents the Copyright Office at meetings of foreign government officials concerned with the international aspects of intellectual property protection, serves on interagency committees, and provides regular support to Congress and its committees.
+Strong also serves as Associate Register of Copyrights and Director of Policy and International Affairs, directing a team that focusses on domestic and international policy analyses, legislative support, and trade negotiations.
+The Office of Policy and International Affairs represents the Copyright Office at meetings of government officials concerned with the international aspects of copyright protection and enforcement, and provides regular support to Congress and its committees.

-Upon joining the Copyright Office in 2010, Strong served as senior counsel for policy and international affairs and also served as acting general counsel from April to July 2013.
-Before joining the Office, she served for 19 years in private law practice in Washington, DC, where she represented clients in the media, technology, and entertainment sectors and provided analyses and advocacy on global and domestic issues involving copyright law, enforcement, trade policy, and e-commerce.
+Prior to her April 2019 appointment as director of PIA, Strong served as its deputy director since January 2015.
+Upon joining the Copyright Office in 2010, she served as senior counsel for policy and international affairs and also served as acting general counsel from April to July 2013.
+Before joining the Office, Strong spent nineteen years in private practice in Washington, DC, where she represented clients in the media, technology, and entertainment sectors and provided analyses and advocacy on global and domestic issues involving copyright law, enforcement, trade policy, and e-commerce.
 She began her legal career as a staff attorney at the Federal Communications Commission.

 About the USCO